Near East: Origin of the concept of Middle East

 The term Middle East as a noun and adjective was common in the 19th century in nearly every context except diplomacy and archaeology.
 An uncountable number of places appear to have had their middle easts from gardens to regions, including the United States.
 The innovation of the term Near East to mean the holdings of the Ottoman Empire as early as the Crimean War had left a geographical gap.
 The East Indies, or "Far East", derived ultimately from Ptolemy's "India Beyond the Ganges."
 The Ottoman Empire ended at the eastern border of Iraq.
 "India This Side of the Ganges" and Iran had been omitted.
 The archaeologists counted Iran as the Near East because Old Persian cuneiform had been found there.
 This usage did not sit well with the diplomats; India was left in an equivocal state.
 They needed a regional term.

 The use of the term Middle East as a region of international affairs apparently began in British and American diplomatic circles quite independently of each other over concern for the security of the same country: Iran, then known to the west as Persia.
-In 1900 Thomas Edward Gordon published an article, The Problem of the Middle East, which began:It may be assumed that the most sensitive part of our external policy in the Middle East is the preservation of the independence and integrity of Persia and Afghanistan.
-Our active interest in Persia began with the present century, and was due to the belief that the invasion of India by a European Power was a probable event.
+In 1900 Thomas Edward Gordon published an article, The Problem of the Middle East, which began:

 The threat that caused Gordon, diplomat and military officer, to publish the article was resumption of work on a railway from Russia to the Persian Gulf.
 Gordon, a published author, had not used the term previously, but he was to use it from then on.

-A second strategic personality from American diplomatic and military circles, Alfred Thayer Mahan, concerned about the naval vulnerability of the trade routes in the Persian Gulf and Indian Ocean, commented in 1902:The middle East, if I may adopt a term which I have not seen, will some day need its Malta, as well as its Gibraltar; it does not follow that either will be in the Gulf.
-Naval force has the quality of mobility which carries with it the privilege of temporary absences; but it needs to find on every scene of operation established bases of refit, of supply, and, in case of disaster, of security.
-The British Navy should have the facility to concentrate in force, if occasion arise, about Aden, India, and the Gulf.
+A second strategic personality from American diplomatic and military circles, Alfred Thayer Mahan, concerned about the naval vulnerability of the trade routes in the Persian Gulf and Indian Ocean, commented in 1902:

 Apparently the sailor did not connect with the soldier, as Mahan believed he was innovating the term Middle East.
 It was, however, already there to be seen.